dreamking60/d3-start-to-finish-leanpub/manuscript/12 Architecture for Interactive Charts.md

     return item;
   });

   return layoutData;
 }
 ```

 This function iterates through `data` and computes `x`, `y` and `r` for each array element.
 It then returns a new array containing the position and radius data.

-> See the JavaScript Iteration chapter of the [Fundamentals of HTML, SVG, CSS and JavaScript for Data Visualisation book](fundamentalsbook) if you’re not familiar with `map`.
+D>See the JavaScript Iteration chapter of the [Fundamentals of HTML, SVG, CSS and JavaScript for Data Visualisation book](fundamentalsbook) if you’re not familiar with `map`.

 Typically you’d assign the output of `layout(myData)` to a new variable: